apache/flink/docs/content/docs/libs/cep.md

 #### `oneOrMore()`

-Defines a subtype condition for the current pattern.
-An event can only match the pattern if it is of this subtype.

 Specifies that this pattern expects at least one occurrence of a matching event.
 By default a relaxed internal contiguity (between subsequent events) is used.
 For more info on internal contiguity see <a href="#consecutive_java">consecutive</a>.